json-api/json-api/_format/1.1/index.md

 }
 ```

-Ignoring the profile in this case is required by the second default rule,
+Ignoring the profile in this case is required by the third default rule,
 because the value for the `updated` key is not recognized under the profile's
 requirement that the `updated` key hold a string of the form produced by
 `JSON.stringify`.